8 Best Ways To Earn Interest for Your Business

 5. Open a Business Money Market Account

-Many business money market accounts charge monthly fees, although they often can be waived by meeting certain activity requirements.
-In the past, you could expect to earn higher interest rates with a money market account vs a savings account, but this is no longer always the case, so be sure to shop around to get the best rates.
+Many business MMAs charge monthly fees, although they often can be waived by meeting certain activity requirements.
+In the past, you could expect to earn higher interest rates with a money market account vs savings account, but this is no longer always the case, so be sure to shop around to get the best rates.

 ---|---|

 If you can’t meet the requirements to earn interest on high-yield checking and savings accounts, you might be able to find an account that offers a higher APY as an introductory bonus.
+This is one of the best ways to earn interest for your business.
 Usually, the APY will be considerably higher than normal for a set period after opening the account.
 Once the period is over, the rate will lower to whatever the account’s standard APY is.

-While not as ideal as an account with a rate that stays high, choosing an account with promotional APY rates and increasing earnings during the introductory period is better than settling for an account with a very low APY.
-Once the introductory period is over, you can keep the account if the regular APY rate it offers is decent.
-If the account’s regular APY is too low after the introductory period, the savings you’ve built can help you qualify for a higher-interest account at another financial institution.
+While not as ideal as an account with a rate that stays high, choosing an account with promotional APY rates and increasing earnings during the introductory period are better than settling for an account with a very low APY.
+Once the introductory period is over, you can keep the account if the regular APY rate is decent.
+If the regular APY is too low, the savings you’ve built can help you qualify for a higher-interest account at another financial institution.

 Capital One is one provider that offers an introductory rate on its business savings accounts.
 You earn interest at a promotional APY rate for the first 12 months, and at the end of the period, the rate returns to the standard variable APY rate.
-To open an account, visit a branch in Virginia, Texas, New York, New Jersey, Maryland, Louisiana, or Washington, D.C.
+To open a Capital One business account, visit a branch in Delaware, Louisiana, Maryland, New Jersey, New York, Texas, Virginia, or Washington, D.C.
 More information is available on the company’s website.

 PROS | CONS |